How I Came To Terms With My Indian Body Hair In Quarantine

 Advertisement

 But in quarantine, something changed.
-I live in Montreal, the epicenter of the Canadian outbreak.
+I live in Montreal, the epicentre of the Canadian outbreak.
 Huddled on the couch, I watched coronavirus cases rise.
-When I did dart out to the grocery store or pharmacy, I cowered from the people roaming the aisles around me, convinced they had the virus.
+When I did dart out to the supermarket or pharmacy, I cowered from the people roaming the aisles around me, convinced they had the virus.
 Days and weeks passed, and I filled time crying, cooking, and watching weekly reruns of The Bachelor.

 In April, hanging up on a family Zoom, I waved goodbye and noticed my arm hair.
 I had forgotten to shave; in the midst of a pandemic, it didn’t seem all that important.
 Two months later, I was doing YouTube Pilates in my underwear.
 As I lifted my legs in the air, I took in the view; hair had weaved its way through the landscape of my entire body.
 I waited for the familiar sick feeling to come, but it didn’t.